bioinformatist/my_website/content/project/project1.md

   - [SpidermiR](#spidermir)

 <!-- TOC END -->

+All contents of this project post can be found in my [GitHub repo](https://github.com/bioinformatist/research_projects/tree/master/project1).

 I've checked the reports and raw data, and there're only probes for *Hy3*, with no *Hy5* labled.
 Hence, it must be a single channel microarray.